mapcrafter/mapcrafter/README.md

 ## Version history ##

+**v.1.1.1**

+* Refactored multi threading and some other things
+* Fixed some small block issues:
+  * Fixed downward spreading lava
+  * Fixed not rendered nether portal blocks
+  * Improved appearance of flat snow
+  * Added some special (not used in the game) slabs
+* Fixed a configuration bug

 **v.1.1**

 * Added ability to crop the world and render only a specific part of it